- Skin Cancer Prevention and Early Detection

 - Additional resources

-Are some people more likely to get sun damage?
+Are some people more likely to get skin damage from the sun?

-The skin tans when it absorbs UV rays.
-The tan is caused by an increase in the activity and number of melanocytes, the cells that make the pigment melanin (mel-uh-nin).
-Melanin helps to block out damaging UV rays up to a point, which is why people with naturally darker skin are less likely to get sunburned, while people with lighter skin are more likely to burn.
+For some people, the skin tans when it absorbs UV rays.
+The tan is caused by an increase in the activity and number of melanocytes, the cells that make the pigment melanin.
+Melanin helps block out damaging UV rays up to a point, which is why people with naturally darker skin are less likely to get sunburned, while people with lighter skin are more likely to burn.
 Sunburns can increase your risk of skin cancer, including melanoma.
 But UV exposure can raise skin cancer risk even without causing sunburn.

 Aside from skin tone, other factors can also affect your risk of damage from UV light.
 You need to be especially careful in the sun if you: